 St. Louis Cardinals vs. Houston Astros

-The St. Louis Cardinals and the Houston Astros meet for game one of a quick two game series at Busch Stadium in St. Louis.
-The Cardinals are -200 favorites over the Astros while the over/under run total is set at 7.5.
+The Houston Astros and the St. Louis Cardinals meet for game two of their series at Minute Maid Park.
+The Cardinals are -165 favorites over the Astros with an over/under run total set at 8.